gengwg/cheatsheets/gpu.md

 nvidia/470.63.01, 3.10.0-1160.83.1.el7.x86_64, x86_64: installed
 ```

-The fix involves regenerating the kernel images.
+The fix simply involves regenerating the kernel images.
 Run this for Centos 7:

 ```
 # dracut --regenerate-all --force